Skip to content

 A short scikit-learn model benchmark

 In the following simple example, we put the training and benchmarking logic in the same file.
 For more complex workloads, we recommend structuring your code into multiple files to improve project organization, similarly to unit tests.
-See the user guides (TODO: Add guides) at the bottom of this page for inspiration.
+Check the user guide on structuring your benchmarks for inspiration.

 from sklearn.datasets import load_iris